dhruvak001/time_series_anomaly/README.md

 # Time Series Anomaly Detection

 ## Overview
 This project aims to perform time series anomaly detection using multivariate time series data and labeled anomaly regions.
-It involves reading test and label files, drawing time series plots with anomaly regions, performing exploratory data analysis (EDA), and identifying the variables that are the root cause of anomalies...
+It involves reading test and label files, drawing time series plots with anomaly regions, performing exploratory data analysis (EDA), and identifying the variables that are the root cause of anomalies....

 ## Project Structure
 - `files/`: Contains the dataset files.